siberianfox/g2wiki/VMware-Fusion-Issues.md

-This page discusses some VMware Fusion issues we've had and some fixes while working on this project
+We use Atmel Studio 7 on Windows 10 from OSX for a lot of g2 development.
+This page discusses some VMware Fusion issues we've had and some fixes trying to get an upgraded Windows 7 --> Windows 10 to work correctly on VMware.

+Revisions Used:
+- Windows 10 downloaded early July, 2016
+- VMware 8.1.1
-### Windows 10 and VMware 8.1.1 and OSX 10.10.5
+- OSX 10.10.5
-Bad combination.
-I'm not sure who's at fault, but it looks like VMware.
-The Z drive kept disappearing and screen text magnifications and other settings never stuck.
+- Atmel Studio 7 - 1009

+### Annoyances
+These problems are annoyances and can be worked around.
+- Mouse cursor gets locked into VM single-window screen.
+Unlock with Control - Command (cloverleaf) or change windows with Command-Tab window navigator
+- Some VM's will occasionally "beachball" forever and need to be killed from above.

+### Showstopper - VMware Tools Installation Failures
+These problems make it impossible to use Atmel Studio 7.

+**Symptom**: Screen resolution cannot be set above 1440x920, 1600x1200 or in some cases 1143x876 (can't remember the exact setting).
+This is the so-called `svga bug` which has been fixed, but only if VMware tools is successfully installed.

-Symptom: The Z: drive that VMware is supposed to give you (\\vmware-host\Shared Folders) was broken with a big red X. The desktop shortcut to the same files, however, worked
+**Symptom**: The Z: drive that the `This Computer` display is supposed to give you (\\vmware-host\Shared Folders) appears, but is broken with a big red X. The `Network` Display does not show `vmware-host`  and `Shared Folders` like it's supposed to.
+The desktop shortcut to the same files, however, works.
+If the desktop shortcut does not work you may have other problems such as:
+- Sharing was not enabled from within VMware
+- No or bad credentials for the host operating system
+- Windows firewall rules prevent connection (but the default ON settings should work)

-Solution: Root cause after many hours of failed attempts: With VMware fusion 8.1.1 when you install vmware tools if you accept the "Restart" option (YES) it discards any changes.
+**Solution**: I think the root cause is that VMware tools installations do not "stick if you accet the `Restart` option at the end of the dialog.
+If you accept the "Restart" option (YES) it seems to discard any changes.
 WHAT?

 The most reliable way to re-up vmware tools is to completely uninstall and re-install it with manual shutdowns.
 - Be sure Sharing is enabled in the VMware Settings for this VM